aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-bz2/_index.md

 ## Step 2: Add files to tar and create a TarBz2 archive

 The core of the process is creating a `TarArchive`, adding entries, then wrapping it with a `Bzip2Archive`.
-The code below demonstrates **how to create tarbz2** in a clean, disposable‑pattern style.
+The code below demonstrates **how to create tar** and compress it to a **TarBz2** in a clean, disposable‑pattern style.

 ```csharp
 //ExStart: CompressFile